Bigstep22/thesis/md/first-stage review/First-stage review Agenda.md

-# First-stage review meeting
+# Overview of current proof and postulates:
+Current structure in two main parts:
+- \[cat/\] The more 'categorical' proofs
+	- \[container.agda\] Definition of containers
+	- \[flaws.agda\] Definition of fmap and the functor laws
+	- \[funext.agda\] Postulate of functional extensionality.
+	- \[initial/terminal.agda\] Definition of initial, terminal, ana- and catamorphisms as well as corresponding proofs for their universal properties, reflection laws, and fusion properties.
+- \[(co)church/\] The proofs of the paper for both Church and CoChurch encoded datatypes
+	- \[defs.agda\] Definition of (Co)Church encodings and the \[to/from\](Co)Ch functions
+	-  \[proofs.agda\] 5 Proofs (and associated lemmas) for both the Church and CoChurch encodings in the paper's page 51-52
+		- to-from composition is same as identity (both ways).
+		- Proofs of encodings constitute implementations of functions being replaced for consuming, producing, and transforming functions.

-Postulates:
+## Postulates:
-- $\nu$Ext
+- $\nu$Ext (Slow or non-terminating type checking with ETA $\nu$ pragma)
 - Fusion (cata- and ana-)
 - Funext (for implicit and explicit functions)
 - Free theorems (for the initial and terminal parametric functions)
+	- Are these provable in Agda?
-- Valid-hom (in cochurch proof nr.5)
+- Valid-hom (in cochurch proof for transforming functions)
 	- Will likely require definitions of natural transformations and proof of coherence property.
-Termination-check disable:
+## Termination-check disable:
 - Initial.agda (only for the proof of the reflection law)
 - Terminal.agda (proof of reflection and _definition of ana-_...)
 	- Termination check for ana- needs to be fixed.
 Guardedness for all proof and definitions involving coinduction (e.g. anamorphisms and cochurch definitions and proof).

-## How does this fit into the big picture?
+# How does this fit into the big picture?
 In functional languages it is important to have code run performantly.
 This can be achieved in a number of ways, one of which is fusion.
 When one has a pipeline of functions, it is possible to fuse them into one single function, reducing computational overhead and allowing the compiler to apply further optimizations.